ghik/kubernetes-the-harder-way/docs/QEMU.md

 ### UEFI

-In order to start an operating system, we are first going to need something to boot it up, i.e. a BIOS or UEFI on an emulated, readonly flash drive.
+In order to start an operating system, we are first going to need something to boot it up, i.e. a BIOS or UEFI, on an emulated, read-only flash drive.
 QEMU uses BIOS by default.
 However, it is obsolete and won't work on an Apple Silicon CPU.
 We'll need to plug in an UEFI flash drive instead.

 QEMU comes with bundled, open source impelementation of UEFI firmware called OVMF (Open Virtual Machine Firmware), which is a port of